 10. Henry Tudor ended the War of the Roses through marriage.

 After his forces defeated Richard III's at the Battle of Bosworth in 1485, Henry Tudor was crowned Henry VII—some say at the exact spot where Richard III was killed.
 After he was officially crowned, Henry VII wed Elizabeth of York, King Edward IV's daughter, in 1486.

 This marriage is part of the reason Houses Lancaster and York are synonymous with roses today, though both used many non-floral emblems (loyalists of Queen Margaret of Anjou, wife of King Henry VI, identified themselves by wearing swan badges, for example, and Yorkist Richard III made a white boar his personal logo).
 After his marriage to Elizabeth of York, Henry VII was able to portray himself as the grand unifier of two enemy houses.
 To symbolize this, he introduced a new emblem: A white flower with red trim called the “Tudor Rose.”

 11. Richard III's body was found under a parking lot in 2012.

 Richard III was not destined to rest in peace.
 In the centuries following the Battle of Bosworth, the dead king's body went missing.
 In 2012, an archaeological team rediscovered the former king's remains beneath a parking lot in Leicester, England.
-DNA testing helped confirm their identity.
-Richard III's well-documented scoliosis was clearly visible in the spinal column, and it was concluded that he had died of a blow to the skull.
+DNA testing helped confirm the identity.
+Richard III's well-documented scoliosis was clearly visible in the spinal column, and it was concluded he had died of a blow to the skull.
 The much-maligned ruler was given a ceremonious reburial at Leicester Cathedral in 2015.